×

 Spanish for Portuguese Speakers: Vocab and Pronunciation Advice

+It’s no secret that Portuguese and Spanish are as similar as sister languages can be.
 Often seen as the improvised, clever, easy solution, Portuñol can even become a fun game between Portuguese- and Spanish-speaking peoples—but is it really better than speaking actual Spanish?

-I definitely believe learning Spanish is way more effective, logical and useful, so keep reading to find six tips on how to learn Spanish as a Portuguese speaker!
+I definitely believe learning Spanish is way more effective, logical and useful, so keep reading to find six tips on how to learn Spanish as a Portuguese speaker.

 Spanish presents a variety of common patterns that will help you translate directly from Portuguese and still make sense.
 While you should try your best to learn case-by-case and avoid making assumptions about new words, don’t miss the chance to take advantage of obvious patterns!
 Here are some of the most helpful ones: